CIS192/website/src/pages/pythonic/index.md

     return total
 ```

 Isn't that convenient?
+For more on positional arguments, see [here](https://docs.python.org/3.7/tutorial/controlflow.html#arbitrary-argument-lists) and [here](https://docs.python.org/3/glossary.html#term-argument).

 ### Keyword Arguments and Kwargs

-In Python, we can also extend argument definitions with *keyword arguments*.
+In Python, we can also extend argument definitions with [*keyword arguments*](https://docs.python.org/3.7/tutorial/controlflow.html#keyword-arguments).
 Consider the following subtract function:

 ```python
 def subtract(x, y):